microsoft/CLUES/README.md

 - In the table entry, the submission should include a method name and a citation, hyperlinking to their publicly released source code reproducing the results.
 See the last entry of the table below for an example.

 ### Benchmarking CLUES for Aggregate 30-shot Evaluation

+Abbreviations:
+- FT = (classic) finetuning
+- PT = prefix tuning
+- ICL = in-context learning, in the style of GPT-3
+- μ+-σ = mean μ and standard deviation σ across our 5 splits

 | Shots (K=30)     | SST-2       | MNLI        | CoNLL03     | WikiANN     | SQuAD-v2    | ReCoRD      | Average      |
 |------------------|-------------|-------------|-------------|-------------|-------------|-------------|--------------|